-SAE J1979 (On-Board Diagnostics-II), is a standard used to monitor and report the status of various vehicle systems, including emissions-related components and detect malfunctions or faults that may affect the vehicle’s performance and emissions.
+SAE J1979 (On-Board Diagnostics-II) is a standard used to monitor and report the status of various vehicle systems, including emissions-related components and detect malfunctions or faults that may affect the vehicle’s performance and emissions.
+It defines a set of diagnostic services and parameter IDs (PIDs) that allow external scan tools to retrieve real-time data and DTCs from the vehicle’s ECUs.

 Table of Contents